ietf-wg-idr/RFC4271bis/rfc4271bis.md

 SHOULD be opened with bits 0-2 of the DSCP field set to 110 (binary).

 An implementation MUST support the TCP MD5 option {{RFC2385}}.

-#  Implementation Recommendations

-This section presents some implementation recommendations.

-##  Multiple Networks Per Message {#multiplenets}

-The BGP protocol allows for multiple address prefixes with the same path attributes to be specified in one message.
-Using this capability is highly recommended.
-With one address prefix per message there is a substantial increase in overhead in the receiver.
-Not only does the system overhead increase due to the reception of multiple messages, but the overhead of scanning the routing table for updates to BGP peers and other routing protocols (and sending the associated messages) is incurred multiple times as well.

-One method of building messages that contain many address prefixes per path attribute set from a routing table that is not organized on a per path attribute set basis is to build many messages as the routing table is scanned.
-As each address prefix is processed, a message for the associated set of path attributes is allocated, if it does not exist, and the new address prefix is added to it.
-If such a message exists, the new address prefix is appended to it.
-If the message lacks the space to hold the new address prefix, it is transmitted, a new message is allocated, and the new address prefix is inserted into the new message.
-When the entire routing table has been scanned, all allocated messages are sent and their resources are released.
-Maximum compression is achieved when all destinations covered by the address prefixes share a common set of path attributes, making it possible to send many address prefixes in one 4096-byte message.

-When peering with a BGP implementation that does not compress multiple address prefixes into one message, it may be necessary to take steps to reduce the overhead from the flood of data received when a peer is acquired or when a significant network topology change occurs.
-One method of doing this is to limit the rate of updates.
-This will eliminate the redundant scanning of the routing table to provide flash updates for BGP peers and other routing protocols.
-A disadvantage of this approach is that it increases the propagation latency of routing information.
-By choosing a minimum flash update interval that is not much greater than the time it takes to process the multiple messages, this latency should be minimized.
-A better method would be to read all received messages before sending updates.

-##  Reducing Route Flapping

-To avoid excessive route flapping, a BGP speaker that needs to withdraw a destination and send an update about a more specific or less specific route should combine them into the same UPDATE message.

-##  Path Attribute Ordering

-Implementations that combine update messages (as described above in
-{{multiplenets}}) may prefer to see all path attributes presented in a known order.
-This permits them to quickly identify sets of attributes from different update messages that are semantically identical.
-To facilitate this, it is a useful optimization to order the path attributes according to type code.
-This optimization is entirely optional.

-##  AS_SET Sorting

-Another useful optimization that can be done to simplify this situation is to sort the AS numbers found in an AS_SET.
-This optimization is entirely optional.

-##  Control Over Version Negotiation

-Because BGP-4 is capable of carrying aggregated routes that cannot be properly represented in BGP-3, an implementation that supports BGP-4 and another BGP version should provide the capability to only speak BGP-4 on a per-peer basis.

-##  Complex AS_PATH Aggregation {#complexaggr}

-An implementation that chooses to provide a path aggregation algorithm retaining significant amounts of path information may wish to use the following procedure:

-> For the purpose of aggregating AS_PATH attributes of two routes, we model each AS as a tuple <type, value>, where "type" identifies a type of the path segment the AS belongs to (e.g., AS_SEQUENCE, AS_SET), and "value" is the AS number.
-Two ASes are said to be the same if their corresponding <type, value> tuples are the same.

-> The algorithm to aggregate two AS_PATH attributes works as
-follows:

-> a) Identify the same ASes (as defined above) within each AS_PATH attribute that are in the same relative order within both AS_PATH attributes.
-Two ASes, X and Y, are said to be in the same order if either:

-> - X precedes Y in both AS_PATH attributes, or
-- Y precedes X in both AS_PATH attributes.

-> b) The aggregated AS_PATH attribute consists of ASes identified in (a), in exactly the same order as they appear in the AS_PATH attributes to be aggregated.
-If two consecutive ASes identified in (a) do not immediately follow each other in both of the AS_PATH attributes to be aggregated, then the intervening ASes (ASes that are between the two consecutive ASes that are the same) in both attributes are combined into an AS_SET path segment that consists of the intervening ASes from both AS_PATH attributes.
-This segment is then placed between the two consecutive ASes identified in (a) of the aggregated attribute.
-If two consecutive ASes identified in (a) immediately follow each other in one attribute, but do not follow in another, then the intervening ASes of the latter are combined into an AS_SET path segment.
-This segment is then placed between the two consecutive ASes identified in (a) of the aggregated attribute.

-> c) For each pair of adjacent tuples in the aggregated AS_PATH, if both tuples have the same type, merge them together if doing so will not cause a segment of a length greater than 255 to be generated.

-> If, as a result of the above procedure, a given AS number appears more than once within the aggregated AS_PATH attribute, all but the last instance (rightmost occurrence) of that AS number should be removed from the aggregated AS_PATH attribute.

 # Security Considerations